 Step seven: start experimenting and reflecting on your teaching

-A sure-fire way to burning out as a teacher is to stick to the same ideas and techniques without trying something new.
+A sure-fire way to burn out as a teacher is to stick to the same ideas and techniques without trying something new.
 This approach is bound to demotivate your students at some point too.

 Learners respond positively to teachers who don’t follow the same old steps in the same old way day in and day out.
 As much as learners like teachers who are patient, tolerant and able to explain things well, they appreciate teachers whose lessons have surprises and elements of fun.